 We also suggest that you break in your shoes or boots before your first trip to avoid sore feet or the risk of very painful blisters.
 The last thing you want is to be halfway up a trail when you discover a hot spot on the bottom of your foot.

 As we have learned, hiking shoes are an excellent choice for a trail runner or day hiker that wants to move quickly and with ease.
 These hikers like to stay as light as possible and understand that their shoes won’t last forever.
 Hiking boots, on the other hand, will last a long time, sometimes years or decades depending on quality.
 Last, but not least, be humble by remembering your background, experience level, expectations, and projected level of use.
+See more tips on how to keep yourself safe when hiking and be prepared for anything.

 The most important aspect to deciding which footwear solution is best geared toward you and your motivations is staying safe as you discover the unchartered territories we all dream of exploring.
 Protect yourself well by choosing the optimum product for your terrain of choice.
 Do you think there are any essential advantages or disadvantages we forgot to mention?
 If so, please let us know in the comments below!